largest tribe in india

 The Bhils, Gonds, Santhals, Khasis, Angamis, Garos, Bhutias, and Kodabas are among the major tribes in India.

-What is the other name for tribal people in India?
+What is another name for tribal people in India?

 The tribal people are also called the ‘Adivasis’ in the country.